AmosLewis/Awesome-Robotics/C/readme.md

 - For Mac, I recommend you install ubuntu by Parallels, you can follow this youtube video [Install Ubuntu on Mac with Parallels 10](https://www.youtube.com/watch?v=PApudf-ftkU).

 - All of the code in this page could be found in [test.cpp](test.cpp).
 You could uncomment, then compile and run.

+### Tutorials
+Here we recommend two tutorials for learning C programming language.
+Actually, the first one is a good start point for beginners.
+The book is about 200+ pages but is concise and clear.
+There are many code examples in C included by the second one.
+You may also refer to the [CMU 15-213](https://www.cs.cmu.edu/~213/).

+- Brian W. Kernighan and Dennis M. Ritchie, The C Programming Language, Second Edition, Prentice Hall, 1988

+- Randal E. Bryant and David R. O'Hallaron, Computer Systems: A Programmer's Perspective, Third Edition, Pearson, 2016

 ### [***linux terminal compile and run***]
 ```